/ astro-integrations / How to Integrate Drizzle ORM with Astro: Complete Guide

 Before getting started, you will need:

-• An existing Astro project (v3.0+ recommended)
+• An existing Astro project (Astro 6.x assumed throughout this guide)

 • A supported database: PostgreSQL, MySQL, or SQLite